The Haunting of Morella (1990) from Tuna

 20. (5.75) - The Premature Burial (1962)

-If one looks at the films which Corman has directed personally, those films comprise eight of his top thirteen, and five of the top seven.
+If one considers only the films which Corman has directed personally, those films comprise eight of his top thirteen, and five of the top seven.
 (The scores vary slightly from list to list because of IMDb's weighting system, which is on double secret probation and cannot be revealed upon pain of death.)

 1. (7.20) - The Intruder (1962)